 - In Fallout: New Vegas, the first time you enter the Silver Rush, Gloria Van Graff is arguing with a customer who decided he wants to renegotiate a deal they made earlier; he received the weapons as agreed and they were in good condition as agreed, but now he wants to pay less after all.
 Gloria refuses and has one of her own goons disintegrated in front of the customer to prove a point.

-- Although, given that said goon was tied up and blindfolded at the time, it's very likely he was being punished for some unrelated offense, and Gloria was just killing two birds with one stone.
+- Although, given that said goon was tied up and blindfolded at the time, it's very likely he was being punished for some unrelated offense - cut dialogue states that he was Gloria's ex-lover, who cheated on her and paid the price - and Gloria was just killing two birds with one stone.

 - Lampshaded in Dragon Ball Z Abridged by Frieza while scolding Zarbon.